Ravenloft

 Mrs. Weeds Website

 You know, there's a myth among Lamordians: those who recreate the images of the living are destined to control them.
 Well we know of this lovely woman in Ludendorf who does just that.
-We never showed our faces, of course; woe to us if she controls us as well.
+We never showed her our faces, of course; woe to us if she controls us as well.

 Consult this site to see interesting Ravenloft miniatures painted with talent, a Ravenloft character sheet and interesting articles.